Published on May 30, 2023

 “We are so grateful to St. John’s UCC for this generous donation,” said Karen Sinkovits, independent living manager at Chestnut Ridge.

-“This bench will provide an opportunity for all to enjoy a moment of quiet reflection within this beautiful setting in the heart of Emmaus.”
+“This bench will allow all to enjoy a moment of quiet reflection within this beautiful setting in the heart of Emmaus.”

 An inscribed plaque on the bench states: “Donated by St. John’s U.C.C.”
 That plaque was inscribed and donated to the church by Donna Marks, owner of Emmaus Jewel Shop on the Triangle.

 It is the second bench St. John’s has earned from the NexTrex community recycling program.
-The first bench is being used by the congregation, which plans to collect another 500 pounds of plastic in the next six months — and earn a third bench from Trex.
+The congregation is using the first bench, and now plans to collect another 500 pounds of plastic in the next six months and earn a third bench from Trex.

-Part of St. John’s mission is to become a green church, one working to protect the environment.
+Part of St. John’s mission is to become a green church working to protect the environment.
 “God calls us to be good stewards of God’s creation,” explained Dr. Knappenberger.

-It takes 40,500 plastic bags to reach 500 pounds, according to Trex, which is the world’s largest manufacturer of wood-alternative decking, railings, and other outdoor products.
-After the plastic collected by St. John’s was weighed and reported to Trex each month, it was taken to the Weis Market in Emmaus, then shipped to Trex for reuse.
+It takes 40,500 plastic bags to reach 500 pounds, according to Trex, the world’s largest manufacturer of wood-alternative decking, railings, and other outdoor products.
+After the plastic collected by St. John’s was weighed and reported to Trex each month, it was taken to the Weis Market in Emmaus and then shipped to Trex for reuse.

 The Chestnut Ridge apartment complex is at 400 S. 10th St., opposite Furnace Dam Park.
 The walking path is next to the complex and part of the same property.

-At least 97 of the 126 one-and two-bedroom apartments already have been rented.
+More than half of the 126 one- and two-bedroom apartments have already been rented.
 The first residents are expected to move in within a few months.

 Dr. Knappenberger had given a prayer during groundbreaking ceremonies for the new development.